 - Meals and accommodation services.

-We expect the construction period to last for approximately 18 months.
+We expect the construction period to last between 18 to 24 months.

 We anticipate the project will create a small number of new full-time jobs (2-5) once the plant is operational.